Multivariate cluster point process to quantify and explore multi-entity configurations: Application to biofilm image data: Discussion and Conclusion

-Model validation for MACPP is not straightforward.
-The complex spatial structure does not permit out-of-sample prediction or split-sample cross-validation.
+Validation of MCPP models is not straightforward.
+Complex spatial structures generally do not permit out-of-sample prediction or split-sample cross-validation.
 In the context of traditional Bayesian point process models, the empirical spatial distributions can be compared with those based on posterior predictive samples \citep{leininger2017bayesian}.
 However, this observed-versus-expected approach is challenged by the complexity of the data.
-Residuals for each of the sub-processes in (\ref{eq: the_chosen_one}) are easily obtained.
+Residuals for each of the sub-processes in (\ref{eq: all_taxa}) are easily obtained.
 Yet, a good match of observed and expected counts for one process can be misleading about overall model fit if another process is poorly estimated.
-This is exactly what happened with the NSP analysis of real data, where offspring predicted counts were accurate and predicted parent counts were grossly underestimated.
-In contrast, the MACPP produced nearly perfect prediction of counts of different taxa in the observation window.
-To our knowledge, there is as yet, no valid method to combine the multiple residuals to produce a summary statistic reflecting overall goodness-of-fit.
+This is exactly what happened with the NSP analysis of real data, where predicted offspring counts were accurate, and predicted parent counts were grossly underestimated.
+In contrast, the MCPP models produced nearly perfect prediction of counts of different taxa in the observation window.
+To our knowledge, there is as yet no valid method to combine the multiple residuals to produce a summary statistic reflecting overall goodness-of-fit.
+Using the DIC as a means to compare fit is valid only when the same method is used across the models.

-We have proposed a novel MACPP method for quantifying multilayer, multivariate spatial relationships that we applied to analyze spatial arrangements of microbial cells in dental plaque biofilm image data.
-The proposed method exploits information about locations of objects at the center of a cluster of unlike objects, providing distinct advantages over the classic NSP model when parent information is available.
-The MACPP clearly outperformed the existing cluster point process model in every scenario in our numerical studies.
+We have proposed a novel MCPP method for simultaneously quantifying multilayer, multivariate spatial relationships that we applied to explore, confirm, and quantify spatial arrangements of microbial cells in dental plaque biofilm image data.
+The proposed method exploits information about locations of objects at the center of a cluster of unlike objects, providing distinct advantages over the classic NSP model when information about locations of central ``parent" objects is available.
+The MCPP model clearly outperformed the existing cluster point process model in every scenario in numerical studies.